dvelguru/xamarin-docs/docs/xamarin-forms/user-interface/layouts/relativelayout.md

 [![Xamarin.Forms RelativeLayout](relativelayout-images/layouts.png)](relativelayout-images/layouts-large.png#lightbox)

 A [`RelativeLayout`](xref:Xamarin.Forms.RelativeLayout) is used to position and size children relative to properties of the layout or sibling elements.
 This allows UIs to be created that scale proportionally across device sizes.
-In addition, unlike some other layout classes, `RelativeLayout` is able to position children so that overlap.
+In addition, unlike some other layout classes, `RelativeLayout` is able to position children so that they overlap.

 The [`RelativeLayout`](xref:Xamarin.Forms.RelativeLayout) class defines the following properties: